Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

 In general, CNNs do not only consist of multiple linear filter operations, but also use non-linearities.
-It can be shown, that if each single operation enforces or preserves equivariance, the whole neural network is equivariant. \cite{GroupEquivariantCNNs} prove that point-wise non-linearities and pooling operations acting on a region which is a subgroup $H\subset G$ preserves equivariance of the network.
-Hence, it is sufficient to prove equivariance for the convolutional layers used within a G-CNN, if no other non-linearities are used.
+If each operation enforces or preserves equivariance, the entire DNN is equivariant. \cite{GroupEquivariantCNNs} prove that point-wise non-linearities and pooling operations acting on a region which is a subgroup $H\subset G$ preserves equivariance of the network.
+Hence, it is sufficient to prove equivariance for the convolutional layers used within a G-CNN to prove equivariance for the entire G-CNN, if no other non-linearities are used.

-While \citet{GroupEquivariantCNNs} primarily propose to use G-CNNs focused on an application, i.e. for rotation equivariant classification (see Section \ref{sec:GCNNApps}), several works investigate general theoretical frameworks that enable the classification of existing G-CNNs as well as the expansion towards more complex groups or other input domains, e.g. graphs (\cite{SteerableCNNs, Kondor, GeneralEquivariantCNNs, EstevesSurvey}).
+While \cite{GroupEquivariantCNNs} primarily propose to use G-CNNs focused on an application, i.e. for rotation equivariant classification (see Section \ref{sec:GCNNApps}), several works investigate general theoretical frameworks that enable the classification of existing G-CNNs as well as the expansion towards more complex groups or other input domains, e.g. graphs \citep{SteerableCNNs, Kondor, GeneralEquivariantCNNs, EstevesSurvey}.

-\citet{Kondor} provide a mathematical prove that a DNN is equivariant to the action of a compact group $G$ of its input if and only if each layer implements the generalized group convolution defined in Equation \ref{eq:GConv}.
+\cite{Kondor} provide a mathematical prove that a DNN with linear maps is equivariant to the action of a compact group $G$ of its input if and only if each layer implements the generalized group convolution defined in Equation \ref{eq:GConv}.
 For their proof, they use concepts from group representation theory.
 Additionally, it is proven that those convolutions can be defined over quotient spaces of the transformation group $G$ because the network activations are usually defined on homogeneous spaces associated to the group.
-Finally, they emphasize the benefits of calculating convolutions using irreducible Fourier space representations which lead to sparse matrix multiplications when defined on the appropriate quotient spaces.
+Finally, the benefits of calculating convolutions using irreducible Fourier space representations are emphasized which lead to sparse matrix multiplications when defined on the appropriate quotient spaces.